annasiatico/Surfs-Up/README.md

 ## Background

 A long holiday vacation in Honolulu, Hawaii is coming up!
-To help with trip planning, you need some climate analysis on the area is needed.
+To help with trip planning, some climate analysis on the area is needed.

 The Jupyter Notebook contains Climate Analysis and Exploration for one year.
+Plot results shown below.

 The Flask API application includes: